 Or is this surprising evolution for the end of 2020?

 Visually speaking, DreamWorks animation films are pretty spectacular.
 I mean, I still can’t get over the How to Train Your Dragon 3 visuals, you know what I mean?
-The brightly colorful landscapes combined with the fantasy meets psychedelic creatures reminds me of Trolls – the perfect setting for a very happy visual feast for kids and adults alike.
+The brightly colorful landscapes combined with the fantasy meets psychedelic creatures reminds me of the Trolls movie – the perfect setting for a very happy visual feast for kids and adults alike.

-The funny thing about The Croods movie is that both of my kids and my husband have seen the original before me.
+The funny thing about The Croods movie is that both of my kids and my husband saw the original movie before me.
 In fact, I literally saw The Croods for the first time…yesterday.
 It was cute, in a prehistoric, Shrek-meets-caveman, chaotic end-of-the-world sort of way.
 With more focus on funny caveman punchlines versus a creative storyline, I didn’t hate the original.
 But it definitely didn’t make my top animated films list.

 Considering the all-star voice cast (including the original voices of Nicolas Cage, Emma Stone and Ryan Reynolds) all coming back for reprising roles and the addition of talent of Leslie Mann, Peter Dinklage and Kelly Marie Tran, you’d think there would be a heavier focus on the storyline.
 However, following the footsteps of the original, The Croods: A New Age is yet another animated sequel with a focus on funny punchlines and crude caveman humor versus an original story.
 Oh, and maybe a better soundtrack.